pfrcks/myblog/content/blog/distance.md

 - Symmetry       : `$d(x, y) = d(y, x)$`
 - Triangle Inequality : `$d(x, z) \leq d(x, y) + d(y, z)$`

-Some of the distance functions which we went over in class were `$L_p$` distances, Jaccard Distance, Cosine Distance and Edit distance. {TODO: refer class notes}.
+Some of the distance functions which we went over in class were `$L_p$` distances, Jaccard Distance, Cosine Distance and Edit distance.
 Now let's take a look at one another kind of _distance_ and then let's take a look at what happens to distances in high dimensional spaces.

 ## I: Kullback–Leibler divergence

-To call KL divergence a distance is like calling tomato a vegetable.
 KL divergence is used to measure the difference between two probability distributions over the same random variable x.

 `$$D_{KL}(p(x)||q(x)) = \sum_{x \in X} p(x) \ln \frac{p(x)}{q(x)}$$`